 IB Math EE is a rigorous, independent, academic research essay that calls for,

-When one opts for IB Math EE, one should ensure that they possess a strong passion for Mathematics along with a solid mathematical foundation.
-Not to mention, be willing to devote their time and effort to this self-directed piece of research.
+When one opts for IB Math EE, one should ensure a strong passion for Mathematics and a solid mathematical foundation.
+Not to mention being willing to devote their time and effort to this self-directed research.

-Disclaimer - If you have second thoughts, you might want to reconsider and re-evaluate your choice because it’s no use aiming in the dark.
+Disclaimer - If you have second thoughts, you should reconsider and re-evaluate your choice because it's no use aiming in the dark.

-The last missing piece of the IB Math EE puzzle is invaluable tips and techniques.
+Invaluable tips and techniques are the last missing piece of the IB Math EE puzzle.

-We figured, given the panic and stigma around Math Extended Essay, what students need, is not some more panic; instead, expert guidance to keep them pumped to write their EE papers with skill, precision, and utmost zeal.
-And so, true to our word, we’re here to help you out.
+Given the panic and stigma around Math Extended Essay, what students need, is not some more panic; instead, expert guidance to keep them pumped to write their EE papers with skill, precision, and utmost zeal.
+And so, true to our word, we're here to help you.

 Say it out loud for me - I got this!

-Before we dive any further, we are thrilled to share our premium IB Math resources with you.
+Before diving any further, we are thrilled to share our premium IB Math resources.
 Check out the IB Math AI SL bundle and the IB Math AI HL bundle, including everything from comprehensive, up-to-date video lecture courses by Adam Nazha to curated IB Resource Libraries.
-All your IB DP Math queries, now answered!
+All your IB DP Math queries are now answered!

 While you're at it, check out our IB Math AA SL repository, where Patrick Jones (yep, you got that right, our very own PatrickJMT - the best Mathematics instructor in the world) will guide you with a brilliant video lecture course he has created to help you nail your concepts and exams alike!
 Happy learning!

-Coming back to our one-stop guide for all things IB Math EE, let us see what this article will be covering.
+Returning to our one-stop guide for all things IB Math EE, let us see what this article will cover.